den-materials/intro-mongoose/readme.md

 ## Reminders Index

 As we can see on the last line of the code above, we have just one route.
 It's using `remindersController.index ` as a callback, but it hasn't been defined yet.
-Let's define it now.
+Let's define it now:

 ```bash
 $ mkdir controllers
 $ touch controllers/remindersController.js
 ```

+And then add this into our new remindersController.js file:

 ```js
 var Reminder = require("../models/reminder")